lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >An RNA enzyme with RNA polymerase activity was used to replicate and evolve an RNA enzyme with RNA-cleavage activity.
 The fidelity of the polymerase is sufficient to maintain heritable information over the course of evolution, with a succession of variants of the RNA-cleaving RNA enzyme arising that have progressively increasing fitness.

+\[G11\] Timm, J. *et al.* (2023). '[**Design of a minimal di-nickel hydrogenase peptide**](https://www.science.org/doi/10.1126/sciadv.abq1990)'. *Science Advances*, 9(10), doi:10.1126/sciadv.abq1990.

+>A 13-amino acid oligopeptide was designed to exhibit hydrogenase activity.
+The protein is a redox metalloenzyme with a di-nickel cluster active site.
+This structure is much simpler than extant hydrogenases.
+The peptide was stable at pH ranges 5.5 - 10 and at temperatures 20 $ ^{\circ}$C - 80 $ ^{\circ}$C. Simple Archaean eon life is expected to be dependent on hydrogen gas for metabolism at these conditions.

 ---

 ## PROTOCELL MODELS